NagiosEnterprises/nsti/docs/installation.rst

     http://<NSTI Server IP>/nsti

-While developing use the runserver.py to launch the server and get apache request output from the commandline and access NSTI as shown below:
+While developing use the runserver.py to launch the server and get apache request output from the commandline and access NSTI as shown below (Note: runserver.py is used to launch the nsti program for debugging and development- if you want to access the nsti page as normal just use the <IP>/nsti URL):

   cd /tmp/nsti/